Skip to main content

 note

-Don't create a Yoast folder in ~/Documents, ~/Desktop or ~/Downloads as this will likely cause errors when using the plugin-development-docker.
+Don't create a Yoast folder in ~/Documents, ~/Desktop or ~/Downloads as this will likely cause errors when using dockerized environments such as the plugin-development-docker.

 After creating this folder, you have two flavors: